ricardobna/docs/Tutorials/gettingstarted/Step10.rst

    If you are using a latin based alphabet, just leave the settings as they are and click finish

-- Click finish and save the file, and the font should be imported in the .ejf file
+- Click finish and save the file.
+The font should be imported in the .ejf file

 - Then just add the font to the \yourapp.font.list file

    .. code::